topbitdu/unidom-accession/ROADMAP.md

 ## v1.3
 1. Improve the As Post Fulfilled concern to add the #is_fulfilled_as_post! method
 2. Improve the As Post Fulfiller concern to add the #fulfill_post! method

+## v1.3.1
+1. Improve the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v1.0

+## v2.0
+1. Improve the As Post Fulfilled concern for the #is_fulfilled_as_post! method
+2. Improve the As Post Fulfiller concern for the #fulfill_post! method